ronin-rb/ronin-recon/man/ronin-recon.1.md

 *help*
 : Lists available commands or shows help about a specific command.

+*irb*
+: Starts an interactive Ruby shell with ronin-recon loaded.

 *new*
 : Creates a new recon worker file.